 We believe that financial planning drives the investment strategy and provides a roadmap to each client’s unique goals and objectives.
 The comprehensive financial plan defines cash flow needs, seeks to optimize account structures, considers tax mitigation and estate planning strategies, and evaluates financial risks as circumstances and/or goals change.

 We also stress test the financial plan for many different environments including extreme volatility and market declines.
 The financial plan does not assume perpetually strong markets and linear returns.
 Rather it assumes that your portfolio will go through periods of weakness throughout your investment time horizon.
 We often update financial plans during and after volatility to quantify the impact the market decline had on the probability that the client will reach their long-term goals and objectives.
+The outcomes presented using the financial planning Monte Carlo simulation represent only a few of the many possible outcomes.
+It is important to remember that no strategy assures success.

 “Good times teach only bad lessons: that investing is easy, that you know its secrets, and that you needn’t worry about risk.
 The most valuable lessons are learned in tough times.” -Howard Marks